 Overbuild Review Process The recommended sequence of steps for engaging Metrolinx to achieve approvals and agreements for an Overbuild.
 Refer to section 2.2 for details.
-Overhead Contact System OCS One or more electrified wires (or rails, particularly in tunnels) situated over a transit ROW that transmit power to trains via pantograph, a current collector mounted on the roof of an electric vehicle.
-Metro OCS is supported by hollow poles D 17 166 DTC placed between tracks or on the outer edge of parallel tracks Personal Track Safety PTS Certification required for any person including Developer and their representatives to access a Rail Corridor for any purpose Rail Corridor including but not limited to site visit, survey, construction.
-Rail Corridor Metrolinx owned property for the exclusive operation, maintenance, and construction of Metrolinx railway services - Right-Of-Way RoW in this case pertaining to GO Transit.
-Rigilt-Oi-way KOVV The area bound by the property limits, owned by the railway owner (e.g. Metrolinx, CP, CN or TTR).
-Called Setback The horizontal or combined horizontal and vertical distance between the railway and the sensitive use portion of a development.
+Overhead Contact System OCS One or more electrified wires (or rails, particularly in tunnels) situated over a transit ROW that transmit power to trains via pantograph, a current collector mounted on the root of an electric vehicle.
+Metro OCS is supported by hollow poles 0.70 placed between tracks or on the outer edge of parallel tracks Personal Track Safety PIS Certification required for any person including Developer and their representatives to access a Rail Corridor for any purpose including but not limited to site visit, survey, construction.
+Kall Corridor Metrolinx owned property for the exclusive operation, maintenance, and construction of Metrolinx railway services - in this case pertaining to GO Transit.
+Right-Or-way KOVV The area bound by the property limits, owned by the railway owner (e.g. Metrolinx, CP, CN or TTR).
+Setback The horizontal or combined horizontal and vertical distance between the railway and the sensitive use portion of a development.
 Refer to Metrolinx Adjacent Development Guideline.
-Sightlines Signtimes Sightlines are measured from a point 1.05 m above the road surface to a point 1.2m above top of lowest rail.
-(TC) Signal A device that indicates the condition of the line ahead to the 6 11 1 driver of a train Switch A device used to route equipment or a track unit from one Tour of Dail Florestion track to another.
+Sightlines Sightlines are measured from a point 1.05 m above the road surface to a point 1.2m above top of lowest rail.
+(TC) Signal A device that indicates the condition of the line ahead to the driver of a train Switch A device used to route equipment or a track unit from one track to another.
 Top of Rail Elevation An elevation measured at the top of the track as provided by the Railway Company to be used in measuring Vertical Clearances.
 Turnout A track structure by means of which vehicles are diverted from one track to another.
 (GO Transit Track Standards) Vertical Clearance Measured above the top of the rail.
 It is the required clearance to accommodate rail vehicles, overhead equipment (including signals and signal structures, overhead power lines and supporting structures for future electrification), access and maintenance to the overhead equipment.
 Note that the rail elevation can be different on adjacent tracks.
 Wayfinding Signs, maps, and other graphic or audible methods used to convey location and directions to travelers.
 Wayside The area adjacent to rail tracks Work The activities associated with provision of the Developer Infrastructure and Third Party infrastructure required in connection with the Project.
 Work Permit Permit granted by Metrolinx to perform work on or within close proximity to the Rail Corridor.